-The Edinburgh Investment Trust plc is an investment trust whose investment objective is to invest primarily in UK securities with the long-term objective of achieving:
+The Edinburgh Investment Trust plc is an investment trust whose investment objective is to invest primarily in UK securities with the long term objective of achieving:

-- 1. an increase of the Net Asset Value per share by more than the growth in the FTSE All-Share Index; and - 2. growth in dividends per share by more than the rate of UK inflation.
+- 1. an increase of the Net Asset Value per share in excess of the growth in the FTSE All-Share Index; and - 2. growth in dividends per share in excess of the rate of UK inflation.